Log Home Landscaping Wisdom

 Plan for Log Home Maintenance & Restoration before building or Landscaping

-Considerations for Landscape Planning for a Log Home
+Considerations to Landscape Planning for a Log Home

 Things to consider when landscaping with a restoration future, take into account: